A combinatorial view of stochastic processes: White noise: Introduction

-In this work, we address these limitations by introducing in Sec. \ref{Sec:AlphaTau} a new statistics of permutations.
+In this work, we address these limitations by introducing a new statistic for permutations in Sec. \ref{Sec:AlphaTau}.
 This statistic is a functional over the symmetric group $S_n$, that can be interpreted as a measure of asymmetry for ordinal patterns.
-The functional divides the symmetric group into classes corresponding to a coarse notion of levels of asymmetry.
-This, in turn, results on the transformation of the original discrete uniform probability measure of the patterns over $S_n$, into a new probability measure that concentrates around its expected value, as we show in Sec \ref{Sec:SuffStats}.
+The functional divides the symmetric group into classes corresponding to a coarse notion of levels of overall increasing or decreasing behaviour of a pattern.
+In turn, this results on the transformation of the original discrete uniform probability measure of the patterns over $S_n$, into a new probability measure that concentrates around its expected value, as we show in Sec \ref{Sec:SuffStats}.
 This has practical and conceptual consequences, such as the ability of performing a suitably modified version of the ordinal pattern analysis for very large embedding dimensions, since now the number of classes of patterns to be tracked is reduced from $\mathcal{O}(n!)$ to merely $\mathcal{O}(n^2)$.
-The corresponding probability mass functions can be approximated by well-known continuous distributions that belong to exponential families.
-This guarantees the existence of natural sufficient statistics for the estimation of our transformation as a statistic, as we explain in Sec \ref{Sec:SuffStats}.
-We open Sec. \ref{Sec:TSA_StatInference} with an illustration of our framework by analyzing white noise from different source distributions.
+The probability mass functions corresponding to our functional can be approximated by a Gaussian distribution, that is itself an exponential family.
+This guarantees the existence of natural sufficient statistics for the estimation of our statistic, as we explain in Sec \ref{Sec:SuffStats}.
+We open Sec. \ref{Sec:TSA_StatInference} with an illustration of our framework by analysing white noise from different source distributions and discussing its potential for distinguishing the deterministic signature of a chaotic orbit from a discrete map by inspection of the empirical p.m.f. obtained from our modified pattern analysis.
 Then we take experimental 3D tracks of gold nanoparticles and design a test for identifying the statistical independence among the spatial increments on each coordinate in a plane of observation.
-We finish by discussing our results and making additional remarks.
+We finish by discussing our results and making additional remarks on the advantages and drawbacks of the presented framework.